Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Acknowledgements

 \section{Acknowledgements}

 The authors thank the Albert Einstein Institute in Golm for its hospitality.
 This project emerged from discussions we had there.
 The authors are also deeply indebted to Vince Moncrief for illuminating discussions.
-OLP would like to thank the Berlin Mathematical School, Sonderforschungsbereich 647 and Schwerpunktprogramm 2026, funded by Deutsche Forschungsgemeinschaft, for financial support.
-IR was supported by the POLONEZ programme of the National Science Centre of Poland which has received funding from the European Union`s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~665778. \end{sloppypar}
+We would also like to thank Ettore Minguzzi and Sebastian Gurriaran for helpful suggestions.
+OP would like to thank the Berlin Mathematical School (Deutsche Forschungsgemeinschaft grant no.~GSC 14), Sonderforschungsbereich 647 and Schwerpunktprogramm 2026, funded by Deutsche Forschungsgemeinschaft, for financial support.
+IR was supported by NKFIH Grant Nos.
+K-115434, K-142423 and the POLONEZ program of the National Science Centre of Poland which has received funding from the European Union`s Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No.~665778.